-When a loved one succumbs to death due to the careless or negligent actions of someone else, filing a wrongful death case may be the last thing that grieving family members would want to do.
-No compensation can indeed cover up for the devastating loss, however, damages can help lessen the financial burden on family members.
+When a loved one succumbs to death due to the careless actions of someone else, filing a wrongful death case may be the last thing that grieving family members would want to do.
+No compensation can indeed cover the devastating loss, however, damages can help lessen the financial burden on family members.

 What are Damages:

 Damages available in wrongful death lawsuits vary from State to State.
-It’s true that no value can be placed on a person’s life.
-However, a case dealing with the sole earning adult of a family is worth more because an entire family gets affected if the breadwinner’s life is lost. .
+No value can indeed be placed on a person’s life.
+However, a case dealing with the sole earning adult of a family is worth more because an entire family gets affected if the breadwinner’s life is lost.

 Wrongful death damages can be divided into three categories: Economic, non-economic, and punitive damages.